 For her exploits and leadership, Joan of Arc and her family were granted noble status.
 She has also won the hearts of the French soldiers who looked up to Joan as an almost mythical leader.
 However, a year later Joan was captured by the Burgundian forces at Compiegne and sold to the English.
 Her trial is well documented and provides a revealing insight into her character and destiny.

 The English and members of the French clergy decided to put her on trial for witchcraft and over 60 other charges.
 In many ways, it was a show trial with the result cleverly orchestrated.
 The leading church investigator was Pierre Cauchon – a staunch supporter of the British who hated Joan of Arc for her revival of French national pride.
-However, another interpretation is that Cauchon genuinely felt obliged to save Joan’s Immortal soul from damnation for the claims she was making.
+However, another interpretation is that Cauchon genuinely felt obliged to save Joan’s immortal soul from damnation for the claims she was making.
 The conversation between Joan and Cauchon is revealing for Joan’s strength of character; she even offered a warning to the Bishop about passing false judgement.

 The trial was a very testing experience for Joan.
 Initially, the trial was held in public, but her responses were much sharper than her prosecutors expected.
 Her answers stood a challenge to the authority of the church; Joan of Arc stated how.